Dance

 How we do it at Wellington Batucada

 Our dancers play different roles depending on the requirements of the gig.
 They mostly dance together as a group, either leading the drummers if we’re in a parade, or in front of the drummers if we’re doing a stage performance.
-For larger shows we have our own porta-bandeira and mestre-sala dancers who carry the Batucada banner, and they often dance in prime position leading both the dancers and drummers.
+For larger shows we sometimes have our own porta-bandeira and mestre-sala dancers who carry the Batucada banner and dance in prime position leading both the dancers and drummers.

-For special gigs such as the Cuba Street Carnival where we have a very large number of dancers taking part, we divide the group into sections, Brazilian-style.
-Our own abre-alas take the lead, followed by the first of our floats.
-Then comes a mixture of our singers, the porta-bandeira and mestre-sala, and more abre-alas dancers, followed by the Wellington Batucada drummers in formation.
-After the drummers we have a larger group of dancers led by a dance director, and they in turn are followed by yet more costumed performers and our second (main) float.
+For gigs such as the Cuba Street Carnival where we had a very large number of dancers taking part, we divided the group into sections, Brazilian-style.
+Our own abre-alas took the lead, followed by the first of our floats.
+Then came a mixture of our singers, the porta-bandeira and mestre-sala, and more abre-alas dancers, followed by the Wellington Batucada drummers in formation.
+After the drummers we had a larger group of dancers led by a dance director, and they in turn were followed by yet more costumed performers and our second (main) float.

 Here’s how it worked for the Cuba Street Carnival 2009: